n132/BeapOverflow/README.md

 We can brute force 0x2000 times (ideally) to perform BeapOverflow.

-This trick is even feasible for recent glibc, which implemented safe linking.

 But we need to overflow at least more than one page on bss, which is rare.